esteban-q-diaz/esteban-q-diaz/README.md

 ![](https://linkedinpromo.s3-us-west-1.amazonaws.com/ESTEBAN+DIAZ.png)

 Welcome to my page, I am a Full Stack Softwate Engineer who's career into programming began with music.
 As an up-and-coming music artist I produced and performed music under the name REBRND (pronounced rebrand).
 Ironically, it was the pursue of that career that set me on a trajectory to "rebrand" to a Software Engineer.
-As I was creating my artist website I fell in love with web development and problem solving with JavaScript so I decided to pursue programming full time.
+As I was creating my artist website I fell in love with web development and problem solving with JavaScript so I decided to pursue programming full-time.
 I recently graduated from Hack Reactor where I committed over 1000 hours of learning/coding, I am now working on several projects including my first full stack mobile application, exploring new technologies and looking to contribute and join a team full-time.

 I love to learn, love to grow and love working on awesome projects.
 <!--